yadymartinez/ML-FizzBuzz-Project/README.md

       </ul>
     </li>
     <li>
-      <a href="#FizzBuzz solution using Machine Learning approaches with Logistic Regression algorithm">FizzBuzz solution using Machine Learning approaches with Logistic Regression algorithm</a>
+      <a href="#FizzBuzz-solution-using-Machine-Learning-approaches">FizzBuzz solution using Machine Learning approaches</a>
       <ul>
         <li><a href="#Structure the problem as a multi-class classification problema">Structure the problem as a multi-class classification problema </a></li>
         <li><a href="#Generate the fizzbuzz data ">Generate the fizzbuzz data</a></li>